 - Describe the purpose of drains in the pediatric surgical patient and review the different kinds drains commonly used and rationale for each.

 - Discuss the procedure of removing different kinds of drains including the opportunity to demonstrate the procedure.

 Kevin Fischer, MSN, ARNP, Cincinnati Children's Hospital Medical Center, Cincinnati, OH,

 Kristine Rogers, ARNP, CWON.
 Johns Hopkins Hospital Children's Center, Baltimore, MD

 “A lot of great skills demonstrated in preconference I will use personally and will pass on.
 Also some great educational material I have brought back and passed on to my colleagues.”

 "Would always have a skills station."

 "Enjoyed the skills stations as well as the small group discussions with leader."

-CONTACT HOURS: This program is not yet approved for contact hours.
-Conference organizers plan to request 4.0 NAPNAP CE contact hours, for Preconference Workshop, per the National Association of Pediatric Nurse Practitioners Continuing Education Guidelines.
+CONTACT HOURS: The preconference workshop is accredited for 3.75 NAPNAP CE contact hours per the National Association of Pediatric Nurse Practitioners Continuing Education Guidelines.

-This program is not yet approved for CME credit.
-Conference organizers plan to request 4 AAPA Category 1 CME credits from the American Academy of Physician Assistants, Physician Assistant Review Panel.
-Total number of approved credits yet to be determined.
+This program is approved for 3.75 AAPA Category 1 CME credits from the American Academy of Physician Assistants, Physician Assistant Review Panel.

 If you have any questions, please contact Co Chairs: Cathy Baldino CPNP and Mary Ellen Connolly CPNP, or the Director of Program